apache/predictionio/docs/manual/datacollection/overview.md

 where users and items have properties associated with them.

-For example, for personalized product recommendation, the events would be
+For example, for personalized book recommendation, some events to collect would be

 - User 1 purchased product X
 - User 2 viewed product Y
 - User 1 added product Z in the cart

+User properties can be gender, age, location...etc.
+Item properties can be genre, author, and other attribuates that may be related to the the user's preference.

 Data collection varies quite a bit based on your application and your prediction goal.
 We are happy to [assist you with your questions](mailto:support@preidiction.io).

 ### Classification Engine

 <!-- ## Bulk import data -->